-Influencer apologises for spreading ‘reckless’ Rihanna and ASAP Rocky cheating rumour
+Louis Pisano apologises for spreading ‘reckless’ Rihanna and ASAP Rocky rumour

-Fashion writer apologises for spreading ‘reckless’ Rihanna and ASAP Rocky cheating rumour
+Fashion writer Louis Pisano apologises for spreading ‘reckless’ Rihanna and ASAP Rocky rumour

 Louis Pisano alleged ASAP Rocky cheated on Rihanna with shoe designer Amina Muaddi in since-deleted tweet